Skip navigation links

 Each cohort builds community through required study sessions, regular check-ins with advisors, living together in the dorms, eating in the dining halls, field trips and social events.
 And this community lasts long after the summer program is finished.

-“The people in my cohort shared the mindset of doing better”, said Dallalah.
-“So we encouraged each other.
+“The people in my cohort shared the mindset of doing better,” Dallalah explained.
+“We encouraged each other.
 We would study in the basement and then help each other with the homework.
 It's those same people that I studied with in ESSA that I study with now.“

-When looking at the community, Trice describes it in familial terms, “Their ESSA community is their family here at MSU.”
+When looking at the community, Trice describes it in familial terms.
+“Their ESSA community is their family here at MSU.”

 All in the family